 I've seen light therapy products that are powered by batteries, do you have a battery?

 Yes!!
-We have tested and tested and we now have a wonderful battery pack, "Gospel's" Rechargeable Battery Pack.
+We have a wonderful battery pack, "Gospel's" Rechargeable Battery Pack.
 Now you can have light therapy anywhere!
 It also has a 5V USB port so you can charge your other electronics too!!
 Check it out on our Shop Online Page!

 Are "Gospel's" Light Therapy pads only for horses and dogs?

 No, "Gospel's" Light Therapy pads have been used on horses, dogs, cats, donkeys, goats, rabbits, monkeys, rams, cows, pigs and reindeer!

 I have read that some other companies have their LEDs on what is called a 50% duty cycle.
 What does that mean and are yours on a duty cycle?